Faculty Foundation Grants

-Awards are usually announced by the beginning of winter quarter and may be accessed for eligible expenses upon notification.
+Awards are usually announced near the beginning of winter quarter and may be accessed for eligible expenses upon notification.
 Funds must be spent by the beginning of the following fall quarter.
 Awards are limited to one per academic year with an upper limit of $5,000 per faculty member--i.e., individual faculty applicants are limited to $5,000, a team of two faculty members to $10,000, and so on.
 Smaller requests are encouraged.

 Travel not specifically funded by the regular travel budget.
 Faculty could apply for money to conduct research, collaborate with colleagues, etc.